Skip to Content

 This easy beef goulash is made in one pot and fits into a gluten free and Whole30 diet plan. #easybeefgoulash #onepotwhole30beefstew

-This easy beef goulash is a one pot Whole30 Beef stew with cubes of beef, red bell peppers, sliced mushrooms and onions in a rich tomato paprika sauce.
+It's a Whole30 beef stew with cubes of beef, red bell peppers, sliced mushrooms and onions in a rich tomato paprika sauce.

 Prep Time 15 minutes